Skip to content

 Newsletter Form

 As a general rule, you don’t want any sun exposure on a treatment site while receiving radiation treatment.
 Always check with your radiation oncologist before using sunscreen if you are undergoing radiation.
-Your doctor may not want you to put sunscreen or any because the skin is prone to injury
+Your doctor may not want you to put sunscreen because the skin is prone to injury.

 Use a sunscreen that is specially formulated for your face that delivers both UVA and UVB protection in a broad spectrum SPF 30 or higher.